-Wharton, in collaboration with the Family Business and Office School, has designed a three-day executive education program in Miami to meet the unique challenges of these ultra-high-net-worth clientele.
+Wharton, in collaboration with the Family Business and Office School, has designed a three-day executive education program in Miami to meet the unique challenges of ultra–high net worth clientele.

-Wharton faculty, led by Christopher Geczy, PhD, an expert on investment management, apply their field-based research and the latest strategic insights on the latest trends in family investment.
-Emphasizing the importance of investment knowledge and leadership acumen, this program presents a strong foundation on the tools to evaluate investments and allocate assets, including various alternative investment options.
-You will also discuss a variety of options for growth including alliances, acquisitions, and internal corporate ventures.
+Wharton faculty — led by Christopher Geczy, PhD, an expert on investment management — apply their field-based research and strategic insights on the latest trends in family investment.
+Emphasizing the importance of investment knowledge and leadership acumen, this program presents a strong foundation in the tools to evaluate investments and allocate assets, including various alternative investment options.
+You will also discuss a variety of options for growth, including alliances, acquisitions, and internal corporate ventures.

 Session topics include: